Identity politics gaining ground in West Bengal ahead of assembly polls | Politics

 ''Refugees from Bangladesh and Bengali Muslims were more aligned to the Left.
 Therefore, the communal rhetoric never gained momentum in Bengal.
 The state never witnessed such divisive politics as is the practice now,'' Bose, Gardiner Professor of oceanic history at Harvard University, told PTI.

-Poll observers believe that the Left had been able to maintain a balance between communities, a practice that the TMC could not hold on to.
+Poll observers believe that the Left had been able to maintain a balance between communities, which the TMC could not do.

 ''Bengal always had the ingredients fit for polarising its society.
 Not just the state's high minority population, the influx of refugees from Bangladesh -- both during 1947 Partition and 1971 Liberation war - have also been a major factor,'' political analyst Biswanath Chakraborty said.

-The politically crucial Matuas and Namashudras, who had fled from Bangladesh due to religious persecution, voted for the Left for decades, before shifting lock stock and barrel to the BJP during the last Lok Sabha polls, following the promise of citizenship under a newly amended law.
+The politically influential Matuas and Namashudras, who fled Bangladesh due to religious persecution, voted for the Left for decades, before shifting lock stock and barrel to the BJP during the last Lok Sabha polls, following the promise of citizenship under the newly amended citizenship law.

 The TMC feels the ISF's entry into Bengal's poll arena will further deepen the divide and help the BJP by eating into the ruling party's Muslim vote base.